 2 See the work of the ITU-T Study Group 13 Focus Group on future networks.

-1 The Council Working Group (CWG-STB-CS) needs to examine these terms and to propose options in this regard in its report to the Council for consideration by the 2014 plenipotentiary conference for the required action, as appropriate.

-1 The criteria contained within this resolution do not apply to the designation of chairmen or vice-chairmen of focus groups.
+1 It is to be taken into consideration that there are certain Member States of the Union that do not belong to any of the six principal regional organizations but may take part in the preparatory meetings organized by the Union in the region to which they belong.

+2 Authorized or recognized operating agencies are: operating agencies, authorized or recognized by a Member State, to establish, operate and engage in international telecommunication services to the public.

+1 Apart from world conferences on international telecommunications.

 1 The criterion mentioned in this paragraph should not prevent a vice-chairman of a given advisory group or a vice-chairman of a given study group from holding positions of chairman or vice-chairman of a given working party or as rapporteur or associate rapporteur for any group under the mandate of that Sector group.

 1 The criteria contained within this resolution do not apply to the designation of chairmen or vice-chairmen of focus groups.